Thermodynamic Formalism for Random Weighted Covering Systems: Examples

 In light of Remark~\ref{rem: cond M5' and M6' and tilde N*}, we now check conditions \eqref{cond M5'} and \eqref{cond M6'}.
 To that end, we note that \eqref{cond M5'} holds since $\inf_Z g_0=1/\bt^t$ for each $Z\in\cZ_0^{(1)}$, $\inf_{[0,1/2]}g_1=1/(a+2)^t$, and $\inf_{[1/2,1]}g_1=1/2^t$, and \eqref{cond M6'} follows from \eqref{eq: ex check M6' T0} and \eqref{eq: ex check M6' T1}.
 Finally, we see that \eqref{cond CP1} and \eqref{cond CP2} hold in light of \eqref{eq: ex check CP1 CP2} and Remark~\ref{rmk:checkCP}. \end{proof} \begin{remark} Notice that our choice of $\bt\geq 5$ was instrumental in obtaining $N_*=1$.
 Using similar arguments one could yield the conclusions of Lemma~\ref{lem: ex random beta pm map} with any $\bt\geq 2$ and $N_*=3$ for $p>0$ sufficiently small.

 Furthermore, it is interesting to point out that our results hold for any positive value of the parameter $a$ defining the intermittent map $T_1$.
-This is in contrast to the deterministic setting (of the map $T_1$ together with potential $\phi=-\log |T_1'|$), where the density with respect to the conformal measure, which is the Lebesgue measure, for the map $T_1$ is Lebesgue summable only for $a<1$. \end{remark} \begin{remark} Here we have chosen, for the ease of computation and exposition, to present Example~\ref{sec:non-unifexp} as the random iteration of two maps each with positive probability, however, assuming the $m$-continuity conditions of Lemma \ref{lem:excontPot}, one could easily apply similar arguments to the setting where one considers maps of the form
+This is in contrast to the deterministic setting (of the map $T_1$ together with potential $\phi=-\log |T_1'|$), where the density with respect to the conformal measure, which is the Lebesgue measure, for the map $T_1$ is Lebesgue summable only for $a<1$.

+Also note that the upper bound on $p$ tends to zero as $t$ tends to infinity. \end{remark} \begin{remark} Here we have chosen, for the ease of computation and exposition, to present Example~\ref{sec:non-unifexp} as the random iteration of two maps each with positive probability, however, assuming the $m$-continuity conditions of Lemma \ref{lem:excontPot}, one could easily apply similar arguments to the setting where one considers maps of the form

 where $\Om=\Om_0\cup\Om_1$ is infinite with $\Om_0\cap\Om_1=\emptyset$ such that $m(\Om_0),m(\Om_1)>0$, and where the maps $\om\mapsto a_\om\in(0,a^*]$, for some $a^*>0$, $\om\mapsto\bt_\om\in [5,\infty)$. \end{remark}